Can My Son Buy My Council House For Me?

 Now that you've worked out how much discount you're eligible for and know the amount you need to buy your property, your next step should be to seek professional advice if you need a mortgage to foot the cost.
 We work with brokers who specialise in Right to Buy mortgages, and they're just an enquiry away.

-Yes, your son can buy your council house through the Right to Buy scheme at a discount.
-He must have lived in the house for at least 12 months prior to the application and be named on the tenancy agreement.
+Yes, your son or daughter can buy your council house at a discount through the Right to Buy scheme.
+They must have lived in the house for at least 12 months before applying and be named on the tenancy agreement.

-If your son meets these criteria, he could join you in the application.
-If he is not listed on the tenancy or has not lived in the home for the required period, he would not be eligible to purchase the property under the Right to Buy scheme on your behalf.
+If your son or daughter meets these criteria, they could join you in the application.
+If they are not listed on the tenancy or have not lived in the home for the required period, they would not be eligible to purchase the property under the Right to Buy scheme on your behalf.

 Can a family member help me buy my council house?

-if family members do not qualify to be co-applicants because they do not meet the criteria, they can still assist financially.
-They can contribute towards the deposit (if a deposit is needed), purchase price, or mortgage payments, even if they cannot be named officially as buyers.
+Family members can still assist financially if they do not qualify as co-applicants because they do not meet the criteria.
+They can contribute towards the deposit (if a deposit is needed), purchase price, or mortgage payments, even if they cannot be officially named as buyers.

 Can I add my son to my council tenancy?